adaptingadapting/Holberton-SpeedrunAllChecksPercent/4permissions/README.md

 task 14 cute flag for chown

 task 15 is a little confusing, whether it is a symbolic link or not doesnt really matter, it should tell you what it wants you to do to the file instead

+task 16 easy flag for chown, project is done baby